-Building 465, Room 125 (575) 678-2441 Operating Hours: Mon, Tue, Wed, Fri 0700-1630 Thursday 0700-1730 Please call for before & after hours appointments.
+Building 460 (575) 678-2441 Operating Hours: M, W, Th. & F 0700-1630 Tuesday 0700 - 1730 Please call for before & after-hours appointments.

-The first step to using Child & Youth Services programs (not including hourly care) is to register online with MilitaryChildCare.com (MCC).
-You will be contacted by a member of the Parent Central Services staff who will inform you when space becomes available.
-You may begin the registration process at any time, however you will not be offered a space until the MCC request has been made and the registration process has been completed.
+The first step to using Child & Youth Services regularly scheduled programs (not including hourly care or sports) is to register online with MilitaryChildCare.com (MCC) and to register for CYS at Parent Central Services.
+You may begin the registration process at any time; however, you will not be offered a space until the MCC request has been made and the registration process has been completed.
 The initial registration takes approximately 30 - 45 minutes.
 Registrations are valid for one year and must be updated annually.
-If you will not be signing up for a regularly scheduled program, then you may skip the MCC registration.
+If you will not be signing up for a regularly scheduled program, then you may skip the MCC request process.